The Swedish Copyright Act gives authors, composers, artists and other content creators the right to determine how their works may be used.

 The National Library is responsible for such copies it makes that are not for your private use.
 The Library may therefore ask you for additional information about how you plan to use the copies.

-That depends on whether the photography was a basic reproduction or if there was some form of artistic creation involved on the part of the National Library's photographers.
+That depends on whether it is a basic reproduction or if there was some form of artistic creation involved on the part of the National Library's photographers.

 In the Library's view, photographic imaging that involves no more than simple reproduction of an original does not qualify for copyright protection, meaning that there is no need to reference the name of the Library's photographer.
 For simple reproduction, it is sufficient to write “Reproduction: National Library of Sweden.”